econoalchemist/SeedSigner/04_Generate-Seed.md

 Follow the directions in the next section, "Seed Backup", to see how to secure this information.

 # Method 2: With Dice
-Randomness with dice rolls is calculated by `log2(6) = 2.58 bits of entropy`, this is why it takes 50 rolls for 128 bits or 99 rolls for 256 bits: `log2(6)*99 = 255.9`.
+The randomness of the dice rolls is pretty self explanatory, best practice is to use a balanced dice.
+The technical definition of entropy with a six-sided dice is calculated by `log2(6) = 2.58 bits of entropy`, this is why it takes 50 rolls for 128 bits or 99 rolls for 256 bits: `log2(6)*99 = 255.9`.
 By rolling a dice 99 times, you are providing the randomness necessary to create a random number that is impossible to guess.
 The dice method will give you a choice between 128 bits/50 rolls/12-words or 256 bits/99 rolls24-words.

 Step 1: Initiate Dice Entry
 From the SeedSigner main menu, navigate to `Seeds` > `+ Create a seed` > `"dice icon" New seed`.
 Then select which mnemonic length you want to use, 12-words or 24-words.
 Accept the warning telling you that this information needs to remain private and secure.